bacionejs/editor/README.md

 -   Lack of comments within the functional code blocks.
 The initial large comment block serves as the main guide.

 While this makes the code dense, it's a deliberate design choice to keep the file size minimal.

-## 6. Potential Improvements

--   **System Clipboard Integration:** The editor primarily uses an internal paste buffer (`T.P`).
-While `T.addEventListener('paste', ...)` handles system pastes, the custom `copy` function doesn't write to the system clipboard, which can be unintuitive.
-The `'cut'` event listener is also tied to the internal buffer.
--   **More Robust Syntax Highlighting:** A simple regex approach can fail on complex or broken code.
-A more advanced tokenizer or a tiny parser would be more robust.
--   **`eval()` Usage:** The `run()` function relies on `eval()`.
-While sandboxed in an `iframe`, this is generally considered a security risk.
-A safer alternative could involve constructing the game script in a `<script>` tag within the `iframe`'s `srcdoc`.
--   **Code Readability:** The minified style makes contributions difficult.
-A build process that takes readable source code and minifies it into the final `bacionejs.html` file would improve maintainability.

 </details>